travis-ci/docs-travis-ci-com/user/reference/trusty.md

 Firefox is installed by default.

-If you need a specific version of Firefox, use the Firefox addon to install it during the `before_install` stage of the build.
+If you need a specific version of Firefox, use the Firefox add-on to install it during the `before_install` stage of the build.

 For example, to install version 50.0, add the following to your